wyuzhang/levelup-sdk-ios/README.md

 * **[LULoyalty](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LULoyalty.html)**: Contains information about a user's loyalty progress at a specific merchant.
 * **[LUMerchant](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUMerchant.html)**: A place of business that accepts LevelUp for payment.
 * **[LUMonetaryValue](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUMonetaryValue.html)**: Represents an amount of money of a specific currency.
-* **[LUOAuthToken](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUOAuthToken.html)**: LevelUp uses [OAuth](http://www.oauth.net) to handle authentication.
-An OAuth token is created when a user successfully logs in, and is used to maintain an authentication session.
 * **[LUOrder](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUOrder.html)**: An order that has been placed using LevelUp.
 * **[LURefund](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LURefund.html)**: A refund, associated with a specific order.
 * **[LUUser](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUUser.html)**: Represents a user of LevelUp.